Preview – Neon Indian Promises Synth-Steeped Euphoria

 His sophomore album, Era Extraña (2011), hinted at its wistful effervescence in its title, which can mean “Strange Era,” “She Was Strange,” or “She Was a Stranger” in Spanish depending on the context.
 The album was, in fact, a compilation of strange nostalgic songs enticing listeners to revisit their most bittersweet memories with stories like the one told in “Hex Girlfriend” and suggested in “Heart: Decay”.

-This past Thursday, Neon Indian released their first new song in roughly four years.
+At the beginning of the month, Neon Indian released their first new song in roughly four years.
 “Toyota Man” recounts, entirely in Spanish, Palomo’s own immigration to Texas from Mexico.
 The song takes a politically satirical turn both in its instrumentals and lyrical content.
-The single poses itself as a logical continuation of VEGA, turning Neon Indian’s signature synths on their side to push an artistic purpose that was only hinted at in his previous album.
+The single poses itself as a logical continuation of VEGA INTL. , turning Neon Indian’s signature synths on their side to push an artistic purpose that was only hinted at in his previous album.
 “Toyota Man” tops off Neon Indian’s body of work and predicts a promising show that will be sure to keep fans satiated, and perhaps even astounded.